stared/stared.github.io/content/blog/2025/01/dont-use-cosine-similarity/index.md

 - Fine-tuning (teaching an old model new tricks by adjusting its weights).
 - Transfer learning (using the model's knowledge to create new, more focused embeddings).

-Which one we use is ultimetaly a technical question - depending to the access to the model, costs, etc.
+Which one we use is ultimately a technical question - depending on the access to the model, costs, etc.
 Let's start with a symmetric case.
 Say we want to ask, **"Is A similar to B?"** We can write this as:

 $$\sigma(u_A \cdot u_B)$$